Senate says economy in danger, as FG spends N11trn on subsidy payment in 6 yrs - Vanguard News

 Meanwhile, the Senate, yesterday, approved the payment of N129 billion as subsidy arrear claims to 67 petroleum marketers.

-The approval followed the adoption of the report of Senator Marafa-led Committee on Petroleum Downstream.
+The approval followed the adoption of report of Senator Marafa-led Committee on Petroleum Downstream.

 The Senate has, however, adjourned till June 6 for its valedictory session.

-Remove subsidy and die or keep subsidy and die ― Henry Boyo

-Some of the oil marketers are AA Rano, Ascon, Aiteo, Total, MRS Oil & Gas Limited, Sahara Energy, Oando PLC, A-Z Petroleum, Masters Energy, Northwest Petroleum, Fresh Energy, Forte Oil, Integrated Oil among others.
+Some of the oil marketers are: AA Rano, Ascon, Aiteo, Total, MRS Oil & Gas Limited, Sahara Energy, Oando PLC, A-Z Petroleum, Masters Energy, Northwest Petroleum, Fresh Enery, Forte Oil, Integrated Oil among others.

-It would be recalled that the Senate had on Tuesday approved N69 billion as oil subsidy claim for Premium Motor Spirit for 19 oil marketers.
+It would be recalled that the Senate had on Tuesday approved N69 billion as oil subsidy claim for Premuim Motor Spirit for 19 oil marketers.

 Senator Marafa said: “That the recent request computation is based on one of the already identified elements (forex differential).